cnctemaR/OniExtract2020/README.md

 # OniExtract2020

-Compiled under VS2017 for ONI version 447213
+Trying to get this to work with the latest ONI version (550759 atm)